FOR THE LATEST CORONAVIRUS INFORMATION ON RAIL TRAVEL VISIT THE GWR WEBSITE

 - Diana Shindler: Secretary

-- Committee Members – John Astley, John Colby, Rob Cousins, Jenny Ellis, Mike Goom, Mike Holbrook, Ross Hussey and Andrew Parker.
+- Committee Members – John Colby, Rob Cousins, Jenny Ellis, Mike Goom, Mike Holbrook, Ross Hussey, Andrew Parker and Martin White.

 At the 2015 AGM it was also announced that the Committee had decided to create the new role of President of ALRUG.
 We are delighted to announce that former Chairman – Tony Day – has accepted the post and continues to sit on the Committee.
 This enables the Group to continue to benefit from his knowledge and wise counsel, whilst enabling Tony to have more time to enjoy some of his other interests!